mactrem/com-tiles/cloud/README.md

 ### MinIO setup
-For local tests MinIO can be used as a object storage.
+For local tests MinIO can be used as an object storage.
 The API of MinIO is compatible with the Amazon S3 cloud storage service.

 To start a MinIO docker container run